Consensus Complementarity Control for Multi-Contact MPC: Illustrative Examples

 In this section, we demonstrate the effectiveness of C3 presenting multiple simulation results and an hardware experiment with an under-actuated multi-contact system.
 Concrete steps of method used throughout this section is shown in Algorithm \ref{algortihm_low_level}.
 Given a multi-contact model $\mathcal{M}$, we obtain an LCS model $\mathcal{L}_{\Delta{t}}$ around the estimated state $\hat{x}$ and nominal input $\hat{u}$.
 Then, we run Algorithm \ref{algortihm_ADMM} to compute $u_0$ and that is directly applied to the system.

 For these results, OSQP \cite{osqp} is used to solve quadratic programs and Gurobi \cite{Gurobi} is used for mixed integer programs.
-PATH \cite{dirkse1995path} and Lemke's algorihm have been used to solve LCP's.
+PATH \cite{dirkse1995path} and Lemke's algorihm have been used to solve LCPs.
 SI units (meter, kilogram, second) are used.
 The experiments are done on a desktop computer with the processor Intel \emph{i7-11800H} and \emph{16GB RAM}.
 Reported run-times include all steps in the algorithm.
-The code for all examples is available\footnote{ \url{https://github.com/AlpAydinoglu/coptimal}}.
-Experiments are also shown in the supplementary video\footnote{ \url{https://youtu.be/XBzlyNhKl8w} }.
+The code for all examples is available\footnote{\url{https://github.com/AlpAydinoglu/coptimal}}, \rev{ and we optimized the code implementation leading to algorithm speeding up especially for the finger gaiting and pivoting examples compared to the preliminary conference version.
+We have added the specific systems matrices for all the examples\footnote{ \url{https://github.com/AlpAydinoglu/coptimal/blob/main/system_matrices.txt} }. }Experiments are also shown in the supplementary video\footnote{ \url{https://youtu.be/L57Jz3dPwO8} }.